prabhakar349/syncrest-asyncprocessor/README.md

    public <R extends AbstractResponse, T extends AbstractResponse> T sendAndReceive(R request, long timeout)
 ```
 ### How it works ?
-At it's core **Rest-Async-Processing** implements a famous [Observer design pattern](https://en.wikipedia.org/wiki/Observer_pattern) in such a way that,
+At it's core **syncrest-asyncprocessor** implements a famous [Observer design pattern](https://en.wikipedia.org/wiki/Observer_pattern) in such a way that,
 a new `ResponseObserver` (Observer) is created for every incoming request, and whenever a response , is available the `ResponseObservable` (Subject) notifies it's associated `ResponseObserver`, and
 also leveraged the `Callable<V>` and `Future` 's capabilities to asynchronously wait for a response in a form of `Future` browse through the code for more details.